seanchen896/QuarterCar/Task_5_Parameter_Tuning/README.md

 Cs = 1200 N*s/m
 ```

-This design produced the lowest average normalized score across all three road cases and provided the best overall balance between ride comfort, suspension travel, and tire deflection.
+Using the corrected physical mass parameters, this design produced the lowest average normalized score across all three road cases, with an overall score of `1.9414`.

+Although it was not the best design for every individual road case, it provided the best combined balance between ride comfort, suspension travel, and tire deflection.